jhobz/KH2-Lua-Library/docs/explanations/private_properties.md

 ## More information

-This library primarily follows the [LuaRocks style guide][2], with some small adjustments, which helped to inform some of the above decisions.
+This project primarily follows the [LuaRocks style guide][2], with some minor adjustments (visible in `.editorconfig`), which helped to inform some of the above decisions.
 If you decide to contribute to this project, please try to follow the same conventions.

 <!-- Reference links -->